exampletest2563/CSharp-Course-GPT-4/Primitive-Data-Types-and-Variables-in-CSharp.md

 string message = "Hi!"; // Declaration and initialization
 ```

-### Variable Naming Rules ✍️
+### Naming Variables ✍️

-- Must start with a letter or an underscore (_).
+Follow these guidelines when naming variables:

-- Can contain letters, digits, and underscores.
+- Use meaningful names that describe the variable's purpose.
-- Cannot contain spaces or special characters.
+- Start with a letter and use camelCase for local variables.
-- Cannot be a reserved keyword.
+- Avoid using reserved keywords.

 Example:
 ```csharp